-A multimedia designer exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A multimedia designer exhibits a combination of capabilities from the Skills Framework for the Information Age (SIFA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the multimedia designer has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.